Democrats’ legislation would overhaul police accountability

 At least one Republican, Sen. Mike Lee of Utah, who has long pushed for a criminal justice overhaul, has said he’d like to review the package coming from Democrats.

-The presumed Democratic presidential nominee, Joe Biden, has backed a ban on choke holds and other elements of the package.
+The presumed Democratic presidential nominee, Joe Biden, has backed a ban on chokeholds and other elements of the package.

 Sen. Cory Booker, a Democratic rival who had been critical of Biden during the presidential primary campaign, said he “fully” put his faith in Biden now “to be the person who could preside over this transformative change.”